 Can my student earn college credits through Dual Enrollment but not pursue an associate degree?

-Please click the Associate of Arts tab on the bottom of the Dual Enrollment Courses page to see a breakdown of course descriptions and pre-requisites for each track.
+Please click the Associate Tracks tab on the Dual Enrollment Courses page to see a breakdown of course descriptions and prerequisites for each track.

-Click on the school year below to see graduation plans effective for each year:
+Click on the school year below to see Degree Completion Plans effective for each year: